edbzn/edbzn.github.io/content/blog/state-of-rspack-in-angular/index.md

 I created an [issue to document everything](https://github.com/Coly010/ng-rspack-build/issues/79) so we can have an overview of the limitations.
 Keep in mind that Rspack and Angular is still in POC status which means it is not bug-free.

+<Note>To drive progress, we must come together as a community and actively contribute to [Angular Rspack](https://github.com/Coly010/ng-rspack-build/).</Note>

 ## The future is bright